Member Profile: AJ Christensen

 1. What do you do, and how long have you been doing it?

 I’ve been an FX TD and visualization programmer (different sides of the same coin) since 2009.
-I’ve spent most of my career at the National Center for Supercomputing Applications turning enormously complex computer models of physics into pretty pictures for documentary films.
+I work at the NASA Goddard Scientific Visualization Studio, and before that spent many years at the National Center for Supercomputing Applications, turning enormously complex computer models of physics into pretty pictures for documentary films.
 I took a brief sabbatical to join the “Interstellar” FX team at Double Negative.

 2. What was your first job?